Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

 We were lucky enough to visit at the start of harvest season as the barrels were getting filled.

-It was absolutely amazing to see how many grapes are hand picked each day and loaded into the tanks.
+It was amazing to see how many grapes were hand picked each day and loaded into the tanks.

-We had the opportunity to tour the downstairs cellar along with the The Great Barrel Hall, an impressive building that can hold up to 1,000 oak casks on a single level.
+We toured the downstairs cellar, along with the The Great Barrel Hall, an impressive building that can hold up to 1,000 oak casks on a single level.

-After that is was onto the tasting room for a sampling of three incredible wines :
+Onto the tasting room for a sample of three incredible wines.

 50 Rue Pogue de Beau 33290